 The surrounding wiring should also be inspected for damage.
 If you don’t know where it is, you can always head off to your local mechanic, who’ll be happy to help.

 4. Car is Stalling or Misfiring

 - You’ll probably check the fuel injectors first if your engine is constantly stalling.
 But if the injectors aren’t the problem, you’ll need to check out the ECM for damage.

 - The car takes too long to start.

 - It’s difficult to engage a gear without some force.

-- The engine won’t stay in a gear while driving
+- The engine won’t stay in gear while driving

-- If you observe any of the above symptoms, you should take immediate actions and take your car to the nearest authorized service center.
+- If you observe any of the above symptoms, you should take immediate action and take your car to the nearest authorized service center.